Medacorp/Luigi-s-Mansion/Technical documentation/Entity variables.md

     path:X, //Path number to use in a room; used by wool and dancing ghost guys only.

     //Overwriting data
     health:X, //Health at spawn.
-    loot:{ //Loot this ghost drops upon defeat. drop_at_0:1b, //When set, spawns the loot the moment health drops to 0, otherwise spawns it the moment the ghost is reeled in.
+Only applies to ghost types that have health. loot:{ //Loot this ghost drops upon defeat. drop_at_0:1b, //When set, spawns the loot the moment health drops to 0, otherwise spawns it the moment the ghost is reeled in.
+Only applies to ghost types that have health.
         //See loot documentation for other variables.
     },
     speed:X, //The movement speed of the ghost.